bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Style slider-wrapper ul, transition left." />
 </p>

-Now remember over here on the styles, when we talk about slider, we&apos;re talking about this unordered list here and it has the transition on it, so that&apos;s going to take care of the animation, I don&apos;t have to do the animation over here.
+<p>Now remember over here on the styles, when we talk about slider, we&apos;re
+talking about this unordered list here and it has the transition on it, so that&apos;s going to take care of the animation, I don&apos;t have to do the animation over here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 394. slider style left equals leftposition (236) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">